pschool-in/curriculum/content/grammar/new-topics/adverbs-5.md

 2. how many times does it occur in the present.
 3. how many times it will occur in the future.

-Some of the common adverbs of frequency are sometimes, usually, always, generally, seldom, rarely, often, ever, weekly, monthly, etc. Some example sentences are:
+Some of the common adverbs of frequency are sometimes, usually, always, generally, seldom, rarely, often, ever, weekly, monthly, etc. Some examples are:
 1. Rashi *never* plays cricket.
 2. Amir visits his grandparents *weekly*.
 3. She *sometimes* teaches younger kids.